ArduPilot/ardupilot_wiki/plane/source/docs/automatic-tuning-with-autotune.rst

 have done an initial tune with a lower level.
 Levels above 8 should only be used by very experienced pilots.

+:ref:`AUTOTUNE_LEVEL<AUTOTUNE_LEVEL>` also sets the target pitch and roll rates.
+It is important to set a level appropriate for the rates that the aircraft can physically achieve.
+This is because excessive target rates will prevent the autotune from adjusting the gains.
+In particular, the level 6 roll rates can be too large for slow aircraft with large wing spans, like gliders.
+These often have a maximum roll rate of 30 - 40 degrees per second and should use level 2 or 3.
+See :ref:`automatic-tuning-with-aututune_level-settings` for the rates.

 You also need to make sure that all of the basic settings for your airframe are correct.
 In particular, ensure that all surface reversals are correct and that you have a reasonable value set for the minimum